cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_cf_openstack.html.md

 $ bosh upload stemcell bosh-stemcell-latest-openstack-kvm-ubuntu.tgz
 </pre>

+*Note* There has been [a report on the vcap-dev mailing list](https://www.pivotaltracker.com/story/show/62108468) that cf-release v147 and other releases through v150 are incompatible with some latest verisons of openstack-kvm-ubuntu stemcell.
+The one that works for the user reporting the issue is [1256](https://bosh-jenkins-artifacts.s3.amazonaws.com/bosh-stemcell/openstack/bosh-stemcell-1256-openstack-kvm-ubuntu.tgz).

 Confirm that you have at least one bosh stemcell loaded into your bosh:

 <pre class="terminate">